outstack/enveloper/docs/05-schema-validation-of-paramters.md

 In order to minimise this, you can optionally define a JSON schema which runtime parameters will be validated against.

-So you've got the hello world working, and you want to try a real template.

 Simply define your JSON schema next to your template's meta file, e.g. `hello-world/hello-world.schema.json`: